dotnet/csharplang/proposals/ref-readonly-parameters.md

 - `in` → `ref readonly` would not be a breaking change (but no callsite annotation or rvalue would result in a warning).

 In the opposite direction, changing
-- `ref readonly` → `ref` would be potentially a source breaking change (unless only `ref` callsite annotation was used), and a binary breaking change for virtual methods,
+- `ref readonly` → `ref` would be potentially a source breaking change (unless only `ref` callsite annotation was used and only readonly references used as arguments), and a binary breaking change for virtual methods,
 - `ref readonly` → `in` would not be a breaking change (but `ref` callsite annotation would result in a warning).

 ## Detailed design